Businesses are taking a stand on vaccines - KVIA

 Saks Fifth Avenue

-Luxury department store chain Saks Fifth Avenue is requiring that all employees be vaccinated, the the New York Times reported.
+Luxury department store chain Saks Fifth Avenue is requiring that all employees be vaccinated, The New York Times reported.
 “We need to be much more office-based,” and “the default needs to be our office,” CEO Marc Metrick told the Times.

 The Washington Post